I’m committed to sharing my enthusiasm for learning and love of facts, data, and quirky history with as many people as possible.

 - planned, delivered, and was awarded the Beacon Bursary Fund for The Bone Lab on Tour, a stall at the Green Man Festival to engage visitors in discussions of archaeology, anthropology, and evolution (children are remarkably insightful about Neanderthal behavior!).
 This grew out of Dig for Diaphyses!, a stall I was part of the previous year

-- lectured about ecology, the environment, and Leave No Trace philosophy in a festival context for Southampton University’s Environmental Science department
+- lectured about historic ecology, the environment, and Leave No Trace philosophy in a festival context for Southampton University’s Environmental Science department

 - coordinate walks with other London-based foragers to share knowledge